Apr 25, 2025

 • Behavior analysis.
 Businesses can gather data on user behavior to compare with suspicious patterns, detecting phishing and chargebacks.

 Compliance with AML requirements allows businesses to avoid regulatory sanctions and fraud.
 It also helps earn the trust of users and investors.
 To stay focused on their core tasks, businesses can delegate user onboarding to a provider, who sets up the KYC process for them in a quick and efficient manner.
-In our experience, this reduces operational costs by up to 40%.
+Companies that use Sumsub’s identity verification software reduce costs and boost revenue, according to The Total Economic Impact™ of Sumsub’s Verification Platform study by Forrester Consulting.

 All in all, the right AML compliance routine helps not only avoid huge fines, but also improve the user onboarding experience and conversion rates.